 In April 2009, Alnylam announced that they had initiated a Phase 1 human clinical trial for a product candidate that utilizes our LNP technology.
 The Alnylam product candidate, ALN-VSP, is being developed as a treatment for advanced solid tumors with liver involvement.
 ALN-VSP comprises siRNA molecules delivered systemically using our LNP technology.
 We are responsible for manufacturing the ALN-VSP drug product.
 The initiation of the ALN-VSP Phase 1 clinical trial triggered a milestone payment of \$0.6 million (US\$0.5 million) which we received in May 2009.
-Interim ALN-VSP data was presented at the American Society of Clinical Oncology (ASCO) meeting in May 2010 and at the Chemotherapy Foundation Symposium in November 2010.
 In June 2011, Alnylam presented Phase 1 human clinical trial data at American Society of Clinical Oncology (ASCO) meeting and disclosed that ALN-VSP was generally well tolerated, demonstrated evidence for anti-tumor activity, and was found to mediate RNAi activity in both hepatic and extra-hepatic tumors.
-Alnylam has announced that it expects to partner its ALN-VSP program prior to initiating a Phase 2 clinical study.
+The most recent ALN-VSP data were presented at the American Society of Clinical Oncology (ASCO) meeting in June 2012.
+Alnylam disclosed that, overall, the results demonstrated disease control lasting more than six months in the majority of patients treated on the extension study, including a complete response (CR) in an endometrial cancer patient who had multiple liver metastases.
+In this study, chronic dosing of up to 23 months with ALN-VSP was found to be generally safe and well tolerated.
+In July 2012, Alnylam disclosed that it has formed a strategic alliance with Ascletis Pharmaceuticals (Hangzhou) Co., Ltd., a privately held US-China joint venture pharmaceutical company, to develop and commercialize ALN-VSP in China, including Hong Kong, Macau, and Taiwan.

 Alnylam is advancing two ALN-TTR formulations, ALN-TTR01 and ALN-TTR02.
 Both formulations are RNAi therapeutics targeting transthyretin (TTR) for the treatment of TTR-mediated amyloidosis (ATTR), a systemic disease caused by mutations in the TTR gene.
 ALN-TTR01 and ALN-TTR02 utilize our LNP technology and are being manufactured by us.
 In July 2010, Alnylam announced the initiation of a Phase 1 human clinical trial for ALN-TTR01, which triggered a US\$0.5 million milestone payment to us.
 On May 10, 2012, Alnylam presented ALN-TTR01 data at the XIII International Symposium on Amyloidosis held in Groningen, The Netherlands.
 Alnylam reported results that showed that administration of ALN-TTR01 resulted in statistically significant reductions in serum TTR protein levels, including both wild-type and mutant TTR protein, in ATTR patients.
 Knockdown of TTR, the disease-causing protein, was found to be dose dependent, rapid, and durable after just a single dose.
 ALN-TTR was found to be generally safe and well tolerated in this study.
 Alnylam has initiated a Phase 1 trial with ALN-TTR02 aimed at evaluating safety, tolerability, and clinical activity of ALN-TTR02 in healthy volunteers.
-Alnylam expects to present data from this clinical trial in the third quarter of 2012.
+New data were presented on July 16, 2012 at Boston University School of Medicine.
+Alnylam reported results that showed that administration of ALN-TTR02 resulted in statistically significant reductions in serum TTR protein levels of up to 94%.
+Suppression of TTR, the disease-causing protein in ATTR, was found to be rapid, dose dependent, durable, and specific after just a single dose.
+Alnylam has initiated a Phase 2 study of ALN-TTR02 in patients with ATTR and has guided that its goal is to start a pivotal trial in 2013.
+The initiation of the Phase 2 study of ALN-TTR02 triggered a US\$1.0 million milestone payment to Tekmira.